 Antique Fire Equipment Museum - Central Mutual Insurance Company In 1876 Central Insurance Company was founded in Van Wert as a fire insurance company.
 The threat of disastrous fire was always very real in rural communities and the equipment used to fight fires was primitive.
 The president of Central Insurance Company from 1964 to 1994, F. W. Purmort, Jr., took an interest in collecting fire equipment.
 He was particularly proud of Central’s heritage and gradually built Central’s Fire Museum into one of the finest privately held collections in the United States.

-There is a large collection of antique fire toys, a wardrobe of antique fireman helmets and uniforms, a collection of leather buckets dating back to the 1700s and a rare and valuable collection of “firemarks” dating back to 1720.
+There is a large collection of antique fire toys, a variety of antique fireman helmets, a collection of leather buckets dating back to the 1700s, and a rare and valuable collection of “firemarks” dating back to 1720.

 The Central Fire Museum is open from 1 PM - 3 PM on the third Friday of each month or by appointment.
 The museum is located at 800 S. Washington St. For more information, call 419-238-1010 or visit their web site at www.central-insurance.com.

 Brumback Library The Brumback Library was built with funds bequeathed to Van Wert County residents by John Sanford Brumback, a former resident of Van Wert.
 Mr. Brumback’s will directed that enough funds from his estate be devoted to the building and furnishing of a library as a gift to Van Wert County if the county would provide books and maintenance.
 The Brumback Library stands as the first county library formed in the United States.